TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/selected_fae_gui.md

 So that working with content is easier, and so that less memory is wasted,
 each game object is divided into two kinds of data:

-1. Flavour - state that is defined only once and is later shared by one or more entities.
+- Flavour - state that is defined only once and is later shared by one or more entities.
   The flavour's properties NEVER change during gameplay - except when the map designer tweaks values during a playtest - and can only ever be modified from within this editor.
 	For example: the muzzle velocity and the fire rate of a gun.
-2. Entity - state whose instance is needed by EACH and EVERY discernible object, since it constantly changes during gameplay.
+- Entity - state whose instance is needed by EACH and EVERY discernible object, since it constantly changes during gameplay.
 	For example: the object's position or a flag signifying whether a gun's trigger is pressed, or the volume of its heat engine.

 A game "object" is an entity and its flavour seen as a whole.

-Except for entity positions, a map designer will only be concerned with flavour properties 99% of the time.
+Except for entity positions, a map designer will be concerned with flavour properties 99% of the time.
 Viewing entity properties is mostly useful for debugging in-game problems.

 ## Theory: Invariants vs Components